 click to view the day's itinerary

-Day 1 : ARRIVAL DAY - AIRPORT TRANSFER
+Day 1 : ARRIVAL / FREE DAY - CAPE TOWN

-It’s the start of your Hotspots2c adventure – starting with your arrival in Cape Town (we always recommend arriving as early as possible to make the most of your time in Cape Town).
+Your Hotspots2c adventure starts in Cape Town.
+If you fly in on this arrival day - we recommend booking a flight that arrives as early as possible to make the most of your time in the city.
 Your driver will be waiting at the airport to collect you and take you to your accommodation.
+The included airport transfer service can be booked for the first day of this 10day tour package or any date your flight arrive in Cape Town.
 The rest of the day is a ‘free day’, where you can choose what, when and how you would like to spend it.
-There is an array of optional activities that we can book for you in advance.
-Anything from heli-flips, to paragliding, to hiking tours can all be arranged before you even arrive.
-There is also a multitude of free experiences to indulge in – take a walk through the city’s Company Gardens or catch a taxi to Camps Bay and enjoy cocktails right on the beach.
+There is an array of optional activities that we can book for you in advanceand a multitude of free experiences to indulge in – take a walk through the city’s Company Gardens or catch a taxi to Camps Bay and enjoy cocktails right on the beach.
 If you’re a foodie, just take a walk along Bree Street; restaurants offering delicious cuisine are a dime-a-dozen here.
 Please be aware that your arrival time in Cape Town will have an impact on which activities can be done.
 As this day is an unguided day, all transport to and from activities will be for your own account. - Overnight in Cape Town

 Day 2 : GUIDED CAPE POINT TOUR